Chartiza/Microbiome/README.md

 🤗 Folders: <br>
 RAD - scripts for the exploratory analysis of metagenomic data <br>
-projects - scripts used in a particular project
+projects - specific scripts used in a particular project